 Our pursuit of high ideals is facilitated by an inspiring work environment.
 Reminiscent of a botanical garden, hundreds of live plants decorate common areas and offices.
 The offices are spacious with big windows overlooking a lovely residential neighborhood.
 Original art from renowned artists draws the soul into the creative world.
 High-end coffee machines serving many versions of the beverage for free are all over both buildings.
 A rather flexible work time, casual dress code, and a friendly, family-type atmosphere welcomes the international staff.

-Tired, and want to take an exercise brake?
+Tired, and want to take an exercise break?
 We have a high-end gym waiting for you!

 Benefit packages and flexibility to accommodate personal needs and family circumstances are second to none at CTL.
 Under such working conditions, we are proud that most employees find a home in and stay with CTL.